Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/face-recognition.md

 ## Prerequisites

-To enable your application for using the deep learning based face recognition functionality, create `DeepLearningFaceREcognizer` instance.
+To enable your application for using the deep learning based face recognition functionality, create `DeepLearningFaceRecognizer` instance.

 ```csharp
 var deepLearningFaceRecognizer = new DeepLearningFaceRecognizer();